awslabs/stable-diffusion-aws-extension/docs/en/user-guide/txt2img-guide.md

 3. Select the required model, adjust the weights of the model in prompts field, and click **Generate on Cloud** to inference images.

-## Inference Job
+## Inference Job Histories
-Inference Job displays latest 10 inference job by default, following naming format Time-Type-Status-Uuid.
+Inference Job displays the latest 10 inference jobs by default, following naming format Time-Type-Status-UUID.
 Checking **Show All** will display all inference jobs the account has.
-Checking **Advanced Inference Job filter** and apply filters as need will provide users customized inference job list.
+Checking **Advanced Inference Job filter** and apply filters as need will provide users a customized inference job list.